The Forerunner

 The Leaven of the Pharisees

 14 Now the disciples had forgotten to take along bread, and they only had a single loaf with them in the boat.
 15 Meanwhile, Jesus was admonishing them, saying, “Watch out!
 Be on your guard against the leaven of the Pharisees and the leaven of Herod.”
-16 So they started reasoning among themselves, saying,It’s because we have no bread.”
+16 So they began to think together about the fact that they had no bread.
 17 But Jesus, knowing this, said to them, “Why are you talking about having no bread?
 Do you still not see or understand?
 Have your hearts been hardened?
 18 Do you have eyes, yet fail to see?
 And do you have ears, yet fail to hear?
 And do you not remember?
 19 When I broke the five loaves for the five thousand, how many basketsful of fragments did you pick up?”
 They said to him, “Twelve.”
 20 “And when I broke the seven loaves for the four thousand, how many large basketsful of fragments did you pick up?”
 And they said, “Seven.”
-21 So he kept saying to them, “Do you still not understand?”
+21 Then he said to them, “Do you still not understand?”

 A Blind Man Healed in Bethsaida

-22 Then he came to Bethsaida, where some of the people3 brought him a blind man; and they were begging Jesus to touch him.
+22 Then he came to Bethsaida, where some of the people3 brought him a blind man; and they were pleading with Jesus to touch him.
 23 So taking the blind man by the hand, he led him out of the town.
 And when he had spit into his eyes and laid his hands on him, he asked him, “Do you see anything?”
 24 So after looking up, the man said, “I know I’m seeing men,4 because they look like walking trees!”
 25 Then Jesus again placed his hands on his eyes; and the man5 looked steadily ahead6 and was completely restored, so that now he could see all things clearly.
 26 And Jesus sent him away to his house, saying, “Don’t even enter the town.”

 “Who Do You Say That I Am?”